 Summer Grilled Vegetable & Quinoa Salad with Eggs

-1 medium eggplant, cut lengthwise into 1/2-inch thick slices 2 small zucchini, cut lengthwise into 1/2-inch thick slices 1 medium red onion, cut into 1/4-inch thick slices 1/4 cup extra-virgin olive oil, divided 1/2 tsp. salt 2 tbsp. fresh lemon juice 3 tbsp. tahini 1 small garlic clove, minced Dash hot sauce 1 cup halved cherry tomatoes 1/4 cup each coarsely chopped fresh parsley and mint 1 cup cooked quinoa, cooled to room temperature 2 tsp. butter 4 large EGGS Salt and pepper
+4 large EGGS 1 medium eggplant, cut lengthwise into 1/2-inch thick slices 2 small zucchini, cut lengthwise into 1/2-inch thick slices 1 medium red onion, cut into 1/4-inch thick slices 1/4 cup extra-virgin olive oil, divided 1/2 tsp. salt 2 Tbsp. fresh lemon juice 3 Tbsp. tahini 1 small garlic clove, minced dash hot sauce 1 cup halved cherry tomatoes 1/4 cup each coarsely chopped fresh parsley and mint 1 cup cooked quinoa, cooled to room temperature 2 tsp. butter salt and pepper

 Yields: 4 servings

 Per serving: 1/4 of recipe